Double-Dot-Interactive/Bevy_Game_Blog/First Ui Steps.md

 After putting my code into an isolated environment I began to truly debug it.
 This is were we should talk about how to debug code

 #### Go to Dev Debugging
-1. Always first step is to look for typos or anything thats missing like for example, importing a players health info in a `display_player_health` system would be pretty important.
+1. Always first step is to look for typos or anything thats missing like for example, a struct with a similar name or similarites in general is used instead of the correct one, or importing a players health info in a `display_player_health` system where it is not.
 This was my first step in debugging, and spoiler it was the step I overlooked and would have led to the true problem.

 2. If all your required data is being imported and there aren't any visible typos try adding `println!()`  statements.
 This will help analyze the data being imported.
 This was my second step, it didn't yield any valuable info to my problem.

 3. Try searching the internet, because 9 times out of 10 someone has done what you are trying do, this can also be something simple like browsing documentation.
 For me this involved looking at other Bevy games that utilized the `kayak_ui` framework to try and determine how they could accomplish modular ui widgets.
 I also read documentation.
 This was my third and most demoralizing step because from what I could see in the docs, examples and other games, I was doing everything correct.

 4. Modify your code to something else that could work.
-Think of how a scientific experiment has independent variables that can change, always change one at a time.
+Think of how a scientific experiment has independent variables that can change one at a time.
 For me this involved moving the button out of the main menu and instead just display the button itself.
 This yielded a ui that worked but still didn't accomplish my overall goal of displaying the buttons within a confined menu space.
 Then I tried not rendering a button at all but rather just rendering the main menu.
 This led me to my real problem that I will talk about later.

 5. Ask for help.
 We are only human and we can easily overlook things.
 For me this involved going to the `kaya_ui` GitHub and sumitting an issue.
 I also made the mistake of using this method before the previous one.